Venzone: Geography

 It is located in the historic Friuli region, about 90 km northwest of Trieste and about 30 km north of Udine.
 The municipal area is situated in the valley of the Tagliamento River, separating the Julian Alps in the east from the Carnic Prealps in the west.
 In the northwest the river leads up to the Carnia region.

-Beside the Italian language, Friulian is also spoken.
+Beside Italian, Friulian is also spoken.

 History

 A stop on the ancient trade route leading from the Adriatic coast into the Eastern Alps already existed during the Celtic period about 500 BC.
 In Roman times, a road (Via Iulia Augusta) led from the city of Aquileia to Zuglio and up to Plöcken Pass.
 After the Kingdom of the Lombards was conquered by Charlemagne in 774, a first fortified settlement was laid out under Carolingian rule.

 Venzone itself was first mentioned in a 923 deed as Clausas de Albiciones, later as Avenzone, and called Venzone in a 1001 document issued by Emperor Otto III.
 In 1077 it became part of the newly established Patria del Friuli and the ruling Patriarchs of Aquileia exercised control over the important trade route into the Alps.

 About 1200 the patriarchs enfeoffed the Venzone estates to the Mels noble family residing at Mels Castle near Udine (progenitors of the House of Colloredo-Mansfeld).
 The local lords had the town surrounded by a massive double line of walls with several watchtowers and a moat, starting in 1258.
 After they had ceded the comune to the Counts of Gorizia, Venzone was re-acquired by Patriarch Bertram of St. Genesius in 1336.
 The buildings suffered severe damages during the 1348 Friuli earthquake.
-From 1351 the fief was held by the Habsburg duke Albert II of Austria, before Venzone, together with most parts of Friuli, was conquered by the Republic of Venice and incorporated into the Domini di Terraferma after 1420.
+From 1351 the fief was held by the Habsburg duke Albert II of Austria.
+Duke Bolesław of Bytom of the Polish Piast dynasty suddenly died in Venzone during travel in 1354, and was buried in the cathedral.
+Venzone, together with most parts of Friuli, was conquered by the Republic of Venice and incorporated into the Domini di Terraferma after 1420.

 In the following centuries of Venetian rule, Venzone lost its importance as a commercial centre.
 Upon the conquest by Napoleonic troops and the 1797 Treaty of Campo Formio, it passed under Austrian domination within the Kingdom of Lombardy–Venetia.
 After the Third Italian War of Independence in 1866, it was annexed to the newly formed Kingdom of Italy.

 Venzone was almost entirely destroyed by the 1976 Friuli earthquake, killing 47 inhabitants.
 Clearing-up operations started immediately and, by resolution of a citizens committee, the historic town centre was rebuilt in its original style from numerous pieces of rubble in the next years.
 The reconstruction was finished in 1990, with the cathedral church (Duomo).